alexcrichton/rfcs/text/0000-macros-1.1.md

 * Wait for macros 2.0, but this likely comes with the high cost of postponing a stable custom-derive experience on the time scale of years.

-* Don't stabilize `macro` as a new crate, but rather specify that `#[rustc_macro_derive]` has a stable-ABI friendly signature.
-This does not account, however, for the eventual planned introduction of the `macro` crate and is significantly harder to write.
+* Don't stabilize `rustc_macro` as a new crate, but rather specify that `#[rustc_macro_derive]` has a stable-ABI friendly signature.
+This does not account, however, for the eventual planned introduction of the `rustc_macro` crate and is significantly harder to write.
 The marginal benefit of being slightly more flexible about how it's run likely isn't worth it.

 * The syntax for defining a macro will likely be different in the macros 2.0 world, that is it probably won't involve a function attribute like